rollerworks/search/README.md

 Input processing is provided for the most common formats.
-Including a special format called FilterQuery which provides a user-friendly syntax for creating any type condition.
+Including a special format called FilterQuery which provides a user-friendly syntax for creating any type of condition.

 Each input processor transforms the input a normalized format, and ensures that no malformed data is passed to the storage layer.